dev-wonderflow/devops-kata/README.md

 ## Description

 The goal is to build different Docker images and run containers to implement a HTTP web service.
+Additionally the candidate will demonstrate their expertise in setting up a complex infrastructure using AWS Elastic Container Service (ECS)

 ## The Kata